 What is memory care?

 Memory care is a specialized form of assisted living for older adults living with a type of dementia.
-Often, senior living communities will dedicate a secure section of the building to dementia care.
+Senior living communities often dedicate a secure section of the building to dementia care.
 These communities provide memory care residents with:

 Find Memory Care in Houston

 We understand the burden of trying to take care of a parent living with a form of dementia.
-We are humbled to offer our evidence-based program to seniors and their families in the Houston area.
+We are humbled to offer our evidence-based program to seniors and their families in Houston.

 The Connections Program

-Pegasus Senior Health and Wellness Consultant Dr. Sandra Petersen experienced a stroke over a decade ago.
+Pegasus Senior Living Senior VP of Health and Wellness Dr. Sandra Petersen experienced a stroke over a decade ago.
 With the help of neuroplasticity therapies like body movement and brain challenges, she regained her mobility and overcame memory issues.
 Her experience also triggered an idea to confront dementia care similarly.

 The personalized approach to care in the Connections program combines four primary principles: